ngonzalez/showcase/README.md

 # Showcase Web Site
-Rails showcase web site for Appshare services
+Public showcase web site for Appshare services

 <a id="rails"></a>
 ## [# Ruby on Rails](#rails)